Wel-lz/Eventer-checkIn-app/README.md

 ### &emsp;iOS app
 - On iOS, the keyboard overlaps the input field.
-Displays normally after minimizing and maximizing the application (fix - not found)
+Displays normally after minimizing and maximizing the application (fix - partial (v1.1))
-- On iOS versions of the application, a bug was noticed in displaying the ticket panel (it does not critically affect the use).
+- On iOS versions of applications, white bars on top and understanding of applications are described.
 Tested on iPhone 13 (fix - partial (v1.1))

 ### &emsp;Plugin eventer
 - Basically, the eventer plugin does not require an API key inside requests, only inside its application (fix - ?.
 Perhaps I will add protection of requests with an API key in future versions)